Studio Nouvelles Images - Spices

 IS an American, what exactly IS freedom?
 Life, liberty, and the pursuit of

-tion of Native Americans, none of our ancestors is actually native to this
+exception of Native Americans, none of our ancestors is actually native

-not?)
-We are red and yellow, black and white (isn’t that a Stevie Wonder
+where, did they not?)
+We are red and yellow, black and white (isn’t that

-everything from ridiculously impoverished to grossly affluent.
-Hetero-
+liberals.
+We are everything from ridiculously impoverished to grossly

 The list goes on and on and on.
 The diversity is so great, even in a com- paratively small geographical area such as Louisiana (from whence I write),